Spatial-temporal analysis of social disintegration

 Principal Investigator Fiona Rose Greenland is Assistant Professor in the Department of Sociology at the University of Virginia.
 Contact: fargreenland @ virginia (dot) edu

 Georeferencing Specialists Therése Pettersson and Nanar Hawach, at the Uppsala Conflict Data Program, are providing full georeferencing analysis for our study sites.

 Michelle Fabiani is Assistant Professor in the Department of Social Sciences at DeSales University.
 She is collaborating on the spatial-temporal operations and analysis.

 In 2017-18, the Quantitative Collaborative at the University of Virginia generously supported our pilot study.

-To improve social scientific knowledge about this topic, this pilot project focuses on all known incidents in which sites of religious or cultural significance in the city of Aleppo were heavily damaged or destroyed in 2015-2016.
-We are using publicly available information from eyewitness report databases, satellite imagery, and GIS mapping software.
-The goal of this phase of work is to establish clear and reliable descriptive statistics that can, in a subsequent phase of research, support analysis of possible statistical relationships between cultural violence and civilian deaths.
-Variations in technique, target, and timing of cultural destructions may yield important insights into the intensity and location of civilian victimization during civil war.
+We focused on all known incidents in which sites of religious or cultural significance in the city of Aleppo were heavily damaged or destroyed in 2015-2016.
+We used publicly available information from eyewitness report databases, satellite imagery, and GIS mapping software.
+The goal of this phase of work was to establish clear and reliable descriptive statistics that can, in a subsequent phase of research, support analysis of possible statistical relationships between cultural violence and civilian deaths.
+UVA students Grant Tabler and Sinta Taylor served as Undergraduate Research Assistants.